AICONSlab/HyperMapp3r/README.md

-# HippMapp3r
+# HyperMapp3r

-*HippMapp3r* (pronounced hippmapper) is a CNN-based segmentation algorithm of the whole hippocampus using MRI images from BrainLab.
+*HypeMapp3r* (pronounced hypermapper) is a CNN-based segmentation algorithm of White Matter Hyperintensity (WMH)segmentation using MRI images from BrainLab.
-It can deal with brains with extensive atrophy and segments the hippocampi in seconds.
+It can deal with brains with extensive atrophy and segments the wmh in seconds.
-It uses a T1-weighted image as the only input and segments both with-skull and skull-stripped images.
+It uses a T1-weighted, FL-weighted, and brain mask(if it exist) images as the inputs and segments.

 <p align="center">
       <img src="docs/images/graph_abstract.png" alt="hippocampus pop-up window"